EileenWang1996/Poem-Generator-with-LSTMs/README.md

   <img src="https://user-images.githubusercontent.com/35329219/57978201-a754d000-7a4b-11e9-99df-3b9d203c548b.JPG">
 </p>

-Whilst LSTMs also form a chain of repeating modules, unlike RNNs, each module contains four network layers interacting in a special way:
+Whilst LSTMs also form a chain of repeating modules, unlike RNNs, each module contains four network layers interacting in a special way as shown below:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/35329219/57978207-c05d8100-7a4b-11e9-9261-19c4f60ae6e7.JPG">
 </p>

-Each LSTM unit contains 4 important components - the cell state, forget gate, input gate and output gate.
+The 4 important components of an LSTM unit are the cell state, forget gate, input gate and output gate.
 - Cell State: serves as the long-term memory of the network.
-Unlike hidden states which stores information of the overall state from what the network has so far, cell states only store SELECTIVE memory of the past.
+Unlike hidden states which stores information of the overall state from what the network has seen so far, cell states only store SELECTIVE memory of the past.
 - Forget Gate: takes the previous hidden state and decides what must be removed from the previous timestep.
 This gate aims to remove any irrelevant information.
 - Input Gate: this gate processes the new input from the current timestep and decides which parts of this information is actually worth saving.
 - Output Gate: this gate basically decides what the next hidden state should be.
 It's main function is to learn to only focus the model's long-term memory into information that will be immediately useful.